Compliance

 Can the same training event issue both CEUs and PDUs?

 Yes, when the content is appropriate for both audiences.
 The cleanest way is to issue two separate certificates from the same underlying course — one labeled as CEUs (for BCBAs) and one labeled as PDUs (for RBTs).
-A platform that supports multiple certificate templates per course makes this trivial.
+A platform that supports multiple certificate templates per course makes this trivial; doing it manually is where most providers lose track.

 Do I need to be an ACE provider to issue PDUs?